 There are only 4 basic paradiddles you need to know…Really.
-Have you seen all the hype about paradiddles these days online?
+Have you noticed a lot of hype online around paradiddles?
 Well, maybe there’s a good reason for that.

 A paradiddle is a combination of single and double strokes.
 The most basic combination is RLRR LRLL.
 In drumming, there are nearly infinite combinations of singles and doubles in straight and triplet groupings of notes.

 This is what makes paradiddles so popular and so versatile in the world of drumming.
 I have found that for the non-triplet grouping paradiddles, there are 4 that will get you the most mileage on the drumset.

 From way, way back in the old days of drumming, we’ve been using paradiddles.
 I think paradiddles are perfection.
 The blend of singles and doubles don’t get tiring like when we play only singles or doubles for long periods of time.
 That blend also lets you add accents in interesting places to create rhythmic melodies.

 When I play drum fills, I think of rhythmic melodies.
 These are rhythmic phrases that sound almost like melodies on the drums.
 They can be played on one drumset voice at at time (like snare drum) or around the drums.

 I think melodically because rhythmic melodies allow me to complement whatever music I’m playing.
 If I only think of a static hand pattern like a basic paradiddle RLRR LRLL, I’m kind of limited in what I can play to fit the music.

 Instead, I blend paradiddle patterns in creative ways using my ears to match the music.
 This means that 100% of the time, I can match the character of the music I’m playing with every drum fill I play.
 That’s the power of rhythmic melodic playing.